-A lot of people don’t fully understand how different methods of contraception work (Just check out this Bustle video that delves into myths surrounding birth control for proof).
+A lot of people don’t fully understand how different methods of contraception work.
 In fact, a surprising number of people are confused about how their own reproductive systems function, so if your first thought upon reading the title of this article was, “Er, wait.
 What’s ovulation again?”, there’s no need to feel embarrassed.
 Let’s start with the basics:

 What is ovulation and how does my birth control affect it?

 Ovulation occurs as part of your menstrual cycle.
 You ovulate midway through your cycle, when your ovary releases a mature egg into your fallopian tube.
 If you have sex, and sperm makes its way to the egg, it can fertilize the egg; the egg will implant on the lining of your uterus, and Bam!
 You’re pregnant.
 If you don’t ovulate, you can’t get pregnant because you aren’t releasing any eggs, and therefore there is nothing to fertilize.
 So when a medication like the pill stops you from ovulating, it also stops you from getting pregnant.
 Simple, right?